 The Berkeley Undergraduate Journal

 The Berkeley Undergraduate Journal is dedicated to publishing the academic work of undergraduates from the Humanities, Social Sciences, and related fields at the University of California, Berkeley.
 Essays are selected on the basis of academic content, general interest, and clarity of writing.
 Papers should be 15-60 pages long on topics that would be of interest to the generally well-educated reader.
-For submission instructions, applications to the all-undergraduate Editorial Board, or for further information, call (510) 643-5374 or email firstname.lastname@example.org
+For submission instructions, go to https://buj.berkeley.edu/submit/

 For a complete listing of research opportunities at UC Berkeley visit the Office of Undergraduate Research.